This can be a tragic dilemma. A genuine hair-ripping-out moment.

 In this situation, it is advised to try and make all “reasonable” efforts to communicate with the tenant and explain that you need access the property to do vital maintenance work.
 If they refuse entry or completely ignore your efforts, you should try the following…

 - Write to them – send three powerful written letters (staggered by a week or so) requesting permission to enter, and explain why it so crucial.

-Keep a copy of ALL your efforts and send all letters via recorded delivery.
+Keep a copy of ALL your efforts and send all letters via recorded delivery or email.
 This way if a claim is bought against you under the basis of neglecting your responsibilities to repair and maintain the property, you can prove that you tried, and through no fault of your own were your obligations not met.